timothymathison/TrailMonitor-AWS-Lambda/README.md

 Currently, this processing takes place each and every time visualization data is requested.
 In the future, depending on performance considerations, it may be preferable to perform these calculations at certain intervals and store the resulting JSON in files, which can be retrieved by visualization requests.

-Since the the use of the system will quickly and inevitably result in the accumulation of points over the top of each other in certain areas, the visualization algorithm uses a 2-dim bucket sort stratagy to geographically organize trail condition points.
+Since the use of the system will quickly and inevitably result in the accumulation of points over the top of each other in certain areas, the visualization algorithm uses a 2-dim bucket sort strategy to geographically organize trail condition points.
 Points falling in the same bucket are combined into a single point.
-The grid resolution will adjust depending on the requested zoom detail.
+The grid resolution will adjust depending on the requested zoom level.

 In addition, the processing algorithm attempts to draw lines connecting points believed to have been created by the same device, along the vehicle's path of movement.
 This feature is the least developed, due to its complex nature and time limitations when designing the visualization algorithm.